OMNIALowCode/omnia-cli/README.md

 Before using the OMNIA Platform CLI, you will need to [create an API Client](https://docs.omnialowcode.com/omnia3_apiclienttutorial.html#3-define-an-api-client).

-Be sure that you give access to that API Client when using commands related to a Tenant.
+Make sure you provide access to that API Client when using commands related to a Tenant.

-The API Client will be needed to configure the Tool and will be saved in saved in the User AppData.
+The API Client will be needed to configure the Tool and will be saved in the User AppData.

 ## Usage